fpgaprince/rtd/docs/source/combinatorial.rst

 .. note::

   I need to look at what the cross over point is.
+Also test out different input widths vs LUT.

 Subtractor
 ====================